Health effects arising from the September 11 attacks

-The health effects arising from the September 11 attacks refers to the illnesses and negative health effects experienced by survivors of the terrorist attacks.
-Within seconds of the collapse of the World Trade Center, building materials, electronic equipment, and furniture were pulverized and spread over the area of the Financial District of Lower Manhattan.
+Within seconds of the collapse of the World Trade Center in the September 11 attacks, building materials, electronic equipment, and furniture were pulverized and spread over the area of the Financial District of Lower Manhattan.
 In the five months following the attacks, dust from the pulverized buildings continued to fill the air of the World Trade Center site.
-Increasing numbers of New York residents are reporting symptoms of Ground Zero respiratory illnesses.
+Many New York residents have reported symptoms of Ground Zero–related respiratory illnesses.

 Various health programs have arisen to deal with the ongoing health effects of the September 11 attacks.
 The World Trade Center Health Program, which provides testing and treatment to 9/11 responders and survivors, consolidated many of these after the James Zadroga 9/11 Health and Compensation Act became law in January 2011.

-More people have died from illnesses caused by 9/11 than the attack itself.
+More people have died from illnesses caused by 9/11 than during the attack itself.

 Exposures and conditions

-As of December 2017, the most common conditions certified by the World Trade Center Health Program were rhinosinusitis, gastroesophageal reflux disease (GERD), asthma, sleep apnea, cancer, posttraumatic stress disorder, respiratory disease, chronic obstructive pulmonary disease, depression, and anxiety disorder.
+As of December 2017, the most common conditions certified by the World Trade Center Health Program were rhinosinusitis, gastroesophageal reflux disease (GERD), asthma, sleep apnea, cancer, post-traumatic stress disorder, respiratory disease, chronic obstructive pulmonary disease, depression, and anxiety disorder.
 The most common cancers were skin cancer and prostate cancer.
 The World Trade Center Health Program regularly publishes the most commonly certified condition on its website.